TaroEld/BBbuilder/README.md

 ## Commands
 Calling `bbbuilder.exe` without any other arguments will give you an overview of all the commands and arguments/flags.
 Calling `bbbuilder.exe <commandname>` will give you an overview of that command.
+The flags/parameters can be used with aliases.
+For most it's just the first character, but some have abbreviations due to conflicting first characters.
+The overview will show you the alias.

 ### config
 A number of config options are available to be added and changed with `config`.
 If you first start the program, it will prompt you to provide values for the `-datapath` and `-modpath` commands.
 Afterwards, it can be used to change values, or check the current configuration.